spaceskyentist/coding_setup_srshaver/README.md

 ~ * you're welcome, future selves * ~

 Note: Already used once as a future self.
-Yes, thank you, old, wise, self.
+Yes, thank you, old, wise self.

 ## Installing VS Code and Python